> Car Care

 It's worth noting that the fact that there is a service bulletin doesn't mean that the problem is covered under warranty.

 Another common problem that often causes squeaking is when the inter-leaf spacers wear out allowing metal to metal contact between the leaves, see the photo.

 In this truck, squeaking was caused by a worn-out spacer that allowed metal-to-metal contact.
 See another illustration Fig 2

 If a spacer is worn out or missing, the lower leaf grinds into the leaf above.
 For that reason, it's a good idea to replace inter-leaf spacers if they look worn out; parts are not very expensive ($15-$30 for a kit).
 For example, the Toyota service bulletin T-SB-0273-17 for the 2016-2017 Toyota Tacoma recommends cleaning and removing grease and dirt between the leaf springs and replacing silencer pads (spacers).
 Here is the link

 to the bulletin.
 The bulletin, though, warns against using any grease on the pad and spring surface.
 The bulletin also provides instructions for mechanics on how to find the source of the noise.

 One more possible source of squeaking noise is the contact area between the leaf spring and the inner edges of the rebound (wind-up) clip; marked in the photo.

 Leaf spring in the GMC pickup truck.

-Squeaky leaf spring and shackle bushings are common.
+Squeaky shackle bushings are common.

 Worn leaf spring bushings as well as shackle bushings are known to cause squeaking noises too.
-Parts are not expensive, but replacing leaf spring bushings involves a considerable amount of labor. in most cases, the leaf springs will need to be removed, although some mechanics can do the job with leaf springs in place.
+Parts are not expensive, but replacing leaf spring bushings involves a considerable amount of labor.
+In most cases, the leaf springs will need to be removed, although some mechanics can do the job with leaf springs in place.
 In many trucks new bushings will need to be pressed in.
 There are plenty of YouTube videos on how to do it.